Hayes, Bromley: Modern suburban Hayes

 The old village area along Hayes Street, also known as 'Old Hayes', today contains some small shops, though the local post office closed in 2004 (the nearest is now in the main shopping area near the station).
 The timbered cottage on the eastern side of Hayes Street was originally the village bakery, then it became a newsagents called "The Walnut Tree", until 2006, when it changed to residential use.
 The former village school remains a second village hall; the local primary school in George Lane has expanded in size in recent years, and now has three class groups in each year.
 It is extremely popular, and many of its pupils go on to Hayes School in West Common Road.

 The shopping area in Old Hayes functions as a second hub for commercial businesses, running along Hayes street opposite the church building.
 It consists of the public house, "The George", a mini-market, several hairdressers, a cycle shop, two coffee shops and a fish and chip shop.
 Next to the church is the village public library, part of the Bromley Borough Libraries Service, occupying the old rectory building (since replaced by the new rectory).
 The library is surrounded by the library gardens, a small area of parkland containing tennis courts.
 On the north side of the church is Hayes Village Hall, built in 1927 by Hayes Community Council.
 This was led by Canon Thompson.
 It remains a hub of Village life.

 Hayes Street Farm continues to play an important role in the village setting.
 Several public pathways and popular walking routes run through the farmland, and regular car boot sales are hosted on the farm fields.

 There is a group called Hayes Village Association (HVA) which meet regularly to inform people about local issues.
 They regularly liaise with Bromley Council on planning matters and they give a voice to residents and businesses on a variety of issues.
 HVA produce a quarterly magazine with local interest articles and events, as well as details of businesses in the locality.
+In 2024, the association faced closure but was revitalised by new volunteers.